 Before 1984, many homes constructed used clay sewer pipes, which are easily broken, crushed, and or separated.
 A sewer scope inspection may also be helpful if water is backing up inside the home or in the crawlspace.
 Another cause for concern is if there are large trees in the yard near the sewer line which can cause the ground to shift or settle unevenly.

 What is a sewer scope?
-During a sewer scope inspection, the certified home inspector will insert a small video camera into the sewer line through the sewer cleanout (in the basement, crawlspace, etc.) to check on the length of pipe that can be accessed by the camera—ideally, all the way to the city main line.
-The scope provides visual evidence of the sewer line’s condition and whether it needs to be cleaned, repaired, unclogged or, in worst case scenarios, replaced.
-Your home inspector will mark the ground above problem areas.
+During a sewer scope inspection, the certified home inspector will insert a small video camera into the sewer line through the sewer cleanout (in the basement, crawlspace, etc.) to check on the length of pipe that can be accessed by the camera—ideally, all the way to the city mainline.
+The scope provides visual evidence of the sewer line’s condition and whether it needs to be cleaned, repaired, unclogged, or, in worst-case scenarios, replaced.
+Your home inspector will mark the ground above the problem areas.
 In some cases, clients will receive a DVD of the inspection.

 What problems will a sewer scope inspection reveal?
 Most commonly, tree roots are literally at the root of a blocked and damaged sewer line.
 Even a slightly leaky sewer pipe will draw the attention of roots that are seeking moisture.
 The invasive roots of large nearby trees can enter a pipe through holes and gaps.
 Over time, they can tangle themselves into a twisted obstruction inside the line.
 Left unchecked, tree roots can lead to a complete collapse of the sewer line.
 The home inspector’s sewer scope report will note the extent of the problem and how many feet the roots appear from the access point.

-The sewer scope inspection may also show large and hairline cracks, holes, pipe separation, pooling water, sagging caused by shifting soil (known as a “belly,” which often holds water or debris), heavy grease buildup, and corrosion deposits (scaling) in cast-iron pipes.
+The sewer scope inspection may also show large and hairline cracks, holes, pipe separation, pooling water, sagging caused by shifting soil (known as a “belly,” which often holds water or debris), as well as heavy grease buildup, and corrosion deposits (scaling) in cast-iron pipes.